ericpgreen/ghr/workshops/datascience/ds3.md

 ---
 layout: page
-title: Donuts and Data Science
+title: Tidy
-subtitle: Session 3 Tidy
+subtitle: Donuts and Data Science 3
 ---

 ### About this Session